runeimp/hello/README.md

 I realize these are crap example of testing speed.
 The applications are too simple.
 But it still gives some reference for discussion.

 Running `time ./hello_str` five times for each binary, removing the max and min values, then averaging the the three that are left.
+Times are in seconds.

 | Language                | real    | user    | sys     | Date       | Version                                                                      |
 | --------                | ---:    | ---:    | --:     | :--:       | -------                                                                      |